civip/civip.github.io/README.md

-# Center of Intelligent Vission and Image Processing
+# Center of Intelligent Vision and Image Processing
 __*Shiraz University*__